Icon-Newsletter

 Distance learning offers little interaction between students and teachers.
 Fellow students may also not be able to communicate at all.

-Since this approach relies heavily on students’ ability to study on their own, it’s challenging to find additional resources for assessments without guidance from a teacher.
+Since this approach relies heavily on students’ ability to study independently, it’s challenging to find additional resources for assessments without guidance from a teacher.

 Not everyone has gadgets or access to the internet.
 Learners may also find it difficult to obtain the materials for their courses, especially if they live in remote areas.

-Students may have a hard time finishing their assessments and study materials if they’re the types who need an extra push to work.
-It’s also easy to be distracted as the learning environment is not as controlled as that of a classroom.
+Students may have a hard time finishing their assessments and study materials if they’re the types who need an extra push.
+It’s also easy to be distracted as the learning environment is not as controlled as a classroom.

-Distance learning is far from perfect, especially in the Philippines, where we lack the right policies and proper infrastructure to implement it in a way that maximizes benefits for all.
+Distance learning is far from perfect, especially in the Philippines, where we lack the proper policies and infrastructure to implement it.

-But the potential is there, especially since technology is a growing part of people’s lives.
+But the potential exists, especially since technology is a growing part of people’s lives.
 The younger generation is full of digital natives, and it’s just a matter of time before they demand a digital revolution in education.

-Before the pandemic, distance learning was just an alternative way to learn and get a degree.
-When the pandemic took away the option of face-to-face classes, we saw a dramatic shift in our education system towards more remote ways of learning.
-Since then, distance learning has been gradually making a case for itself as a viable default option for education.
+Before the pandemic, distance learning was an alternative way to learn and get a degree.
+When the pandemic took away the option of face-to-face classes, there was a dramatic shift in our education system towards remote learning.
+Since then, distance learning has since then made a case for itself as a viable default option for education.

-However, looking at the here and now, there’s still a mountain of challenges to overcome to really make this work.
+However, looking at the here and now, there are still many challenges to overcome to make this work.
 There’s a gaping divide in our digital infrastructure, putting lower-income learners at a disadvantage.
 We need basic policies like internet and gadget subsidies to create a more equitable environment for online distance learning in the Philippines.

-Still, we can’t deny the fact that, whether we’re ready for it or not, distance learning will stick around and continue to evolve until we can finally catch up.
+Still, we can’t deny that distance learning will stick around and continue to evolve until we can finally catch up, whether we're ready for it or not.

-If you’re someone who’s experienced the benefits of this learning method firsthand, you know it’s hard to go back to the traditional way of doing things when there’s a novel way that works better in your favor.
+If you’ve experienced the benefits of this learning method firsthand, you know it’s hard to go back to the traditional way of doing things when there’s a novel way that works in your favor.

 Distance learning can unlock better learning experiences that match each individual’s learning style and budget.
-It also affords learners the freedom to create their own learning environment.
-With distance learning, students can access quality education whenever, wherever, and however they want.
+It also affords learners the freedom to create their learning environment.
+With distance learning, students can access quality education wherever and whenever they want.

-If you already have the means, it’s wise to start gearing up for this new reality so the impending and inevitable transition won’t catch you off-guard.
+If you already have the means, start gearing up for this new reality so the impending and inevitable transition won’t catch you off-guard.

 Distance Learning Programs in the Philippines

-Most distance learning courses in the Philippines often cater to learners wanting to get a degree but can’t physically attend classroom lectures.
+Most distance learning courses in the Philippines often cater to learners who want to get a degree but can’t physically attend classroom lectures.

-Some of the institutions offering distance learning programs include the following:
+Some institutions offering distance learning programs include the following:

 • AMA Online University